NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/Installation-&-Configuration.md

 ![analog-outputs.jpg](img/analog-outputs.jpg)

-## Adding the Antenna ##
+## 2.6.
+Adding the Antenna ##

-For LoRa Wireless communication, an antenna may be required to achieve the required range to the gateway controller.
-Please ensure the antenna is fitted to the top of the Nube-iO iO Module if the Rubix Compute Gateway Controller is not receiving messages from the Nube-iO iO Module.
+For LoRa® Wireless communication, an antenna may be required to achieve the required range to the gateway controller.
+Please ensure the antenna is fitted to the top of the Nube iO Rubix iO 16 if the Rubix Compute Gateway Controller is not receiving messages from the Nube iO Rubix iO 16.